-After understanding how the measuring instrumentation works, the forces acting on the arm need to be measured.
-This needs to be done at 4-5 different Reynolds numbers, ergo 4-5 different velocity settings for every body.
+After the calibration, the forces acting on the arm are need to be measured.
+This needs to be done at 4-5 different Reynolds numbers, ergo 4-5 different velocity settings for everybody.

 The density of the air (ρ) can be calculated using the atmospheric pressure (p_0) and the temperature (T).